aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/weekx/index.md

 A couple of students are presenting their work early.
 We will check those 10AM starting from room O102.

+### Easter holiday April 6-12

+I will be out of office during the Easter Holiday.
+You can of course work during that time, but I recommend you to take some rest as well.
+You should be able to acceess the school with your keycard.

 ### Friday, 14/04/2023 | Final Project Presentations

 Present your work to the class.
 We have so many students that we need to start 9:15 sharp.